 As part of the review process, prosecutors should always be satisfied that the police have provided them with adequate information on the circumstances of the child for an informed decision on the public interest to be made.
 This may entail asking the police to make further enquiries with the child's family or social services as to the effect that giving evidence may have psychologically or emotionally on the child.

-In cases of domestic violence, prosecutors should always seek information from the police regarding the presence of children in the household, the extent to which they have been exposed to the domestic violence and whether the children are subject to any orders, for example, child protection register, contact, non molestation orders.
+In cases of domestic abuse, prosecutors should always seek information from the police regarding the presence of children in the household, the extent to which they have been exposed to the domestic violence and whether the children are subject to any orders, for example, child protection register, contact, non-molestation orders, etc.